Thomas Chatterton Manuscript Project

 More than 20 years after Chatterton's death his works were still being published as Rowley's.

-The two following examples are quite stunning.
+The examples above are quite stunning.
 The first example is in, of all things, Bristol : An Abstract of the City Charter (1792).
 Where the editor includes the Song to Ella:

 Bristol : An Abstract of the City Charter (1792) - Title Page

-The second example is in Old Ballads by Thomas Evans, 1784, which includes The Execution of Sir Charles Bawdin (aka Bristows Tragedy or the Death of Sr Charles Bawdin).
-This is the first poem in Volume 2 .
+Old Ballads by Thomas Evans, the first edition in 1777, and the second in 1784, both include The Execution of Sir Charles Bawdin (aka Bristows Tragedy or the Death of Sr Charles Bawdin).
+It is the first poem in Volume 2 .
 Evans also includes The Song to Ælle in Volume 1.
 As far as the editor is concerned, Rowley is the author and Chatterton is not mentioned in the book.
 A new edition of Old Ballads appeared in 1810 but without 'Rowlie's' works.
-Perhaps the editor had realised his mistake.
+Perhaps the editor (or rather the son of the original editor) had realised the mistake.

 The Death of Chatterton